Jointer Safety Rules

 A clutter-free workspace minimizes the risk of tripping and allows for smooth movement.
 Ensure the floor is clean and the area around the jointer is well-lit.
 Avoid placing the machine against a wall to allow access from both sides if needed.
 Maintain a safe distance from other tools and equipment.

-• Ensure sufficient space for materials and movement.
+- Ensure sufficient space for materials and movement both on the infeed and outfeed sides.

 Using the Correct PPE

-Personal protective equipment (PPE) is essential when operating a jointer.
+Personal protective equipment is essential when operating a jointer.
 Safety glasses or goggles protect against flying debris, while hearing protection guards against noise produced by the machine.
 Avoid loose clothing that could get caught in the cutterhead, and tie back long hair securely.
+That’s what makes PPE so important on jointers specifically — the cutterhead is exposed and there’s no way to make the operation fully guarded.

-• Avoid loose clothing and secure long hair.
+- Avoid loose clothing and secure long hair without exception.

 Operational Safety

-• Keep hands clear of the cutterhead at all times.
+- Keep hands clear of the cutterhead at all times — this is the non-negotiable rule.

 When feeding wood through the jointer, always stand to the side.
 Align your body to the outfeed side to avoid being hit by debris or in case of kickback.
 Move the material steadily without forcing it through the machine, allowing the jointer to cut smoothly.

-• Stand to the side while feeding material.
+- Stand to the side while feeding material.
+Your body should never be in the direct line of potential kickback.

 Post-Use Procedures